 4-H campers enjoy incorporating fitness into a healthy lifestyle.
 Here, participants work to complete an obstacle course.

 The Louisiana State 4-H Food and Fitness Camp is joining the Let’s Move! initiative to combat childhood obesity through improved nutrition and increased physical activity.
 As a camp for fourth and fifth graders designed and run by high school 4-H teens, the program motivates campers to eat healthier and move more.
 Read more »

 The winners of the Communities on the Move Video Challenge have been chosen!
 Since First Lady Michelle Obama announced the Video Challenge in February, Let’s Move Faith and Communities has been inspired by every congregation and community that submitted a video highlighting how they are promoting healthy lifestyles for kids.
 From putting on nutrition-themed puppet shows in Connecticut to advocating for safer play spaces in Colorado and preaching healthy living from the pulpit in Florida, the ideas in these videos demonstrate the commitment that communities across the country have to reversing the trend of childhood obesity within a generation.

-The Video Challenge encourages faith-based and neighborhood organizations to create one-to-three minute videos highlighting their work to make their communities places of wellness.
-Participants were invited to show how they are promoting healthy eating, physical activity, and access to healthy, affordable food for children.
-Your vote counts: winners will be invited to visit Washington, DC to share their videos with the First Lady at the White House!
+The Video Challenge encouraged faith-based and neighborhood organizations to create one-to-three minute videos highlighting the work they are doing to make their communities or congregations places of wellness.
+The challenge recognized efforts that promote healthy lifestyles for kids in three areas: encouraging nutritious eating through USDA’s MyPlate icon, increasing physical activity, and ensuring access to healthy, affordable foods.
+The winners and honorable mentions will be invited to Washington, D.C. for a Let’s Move! event.
 Read more »